 Putting it all together

 So where does this fit in?
 The simple answer is wherever suits you, so long as you get it done.
 One great way is before you play or train as part of your warmup.
-To get maximum benefit you would first foam roll, then do a light static stretch followed by some activation work.
+To get maximum benefit you would first foam roll, then do a light static stretch followed by some activation work (these links will take you to our instructional YouTube videos).
 Ideally to top that off you would then also do some dynamic warmup.

 In terms of time commitment the glute work takes less than 5 minutes a day, so get stuck in and enjoy.